Lee Moak: Air Line Pilots Association, International (ALPA) (2011–2014)

-Previous advisory roles
+Political career

-Moak was a member of the FAA Management Advisory Council from 2012 until 2017.
-He served on the FAA NextGen Advisory Committee from 2011 to 2014, as well as the FAA Institute Management Council of the NextGen Institute from 2011 to 2014.
+Moak was a member of the FAA NextGen Advisory Committee from 2011—2014, as well as the FAA Institute Management Council of the NextGen Institute from 2011 to 2014, and the FAA Management Advisory Council from 2012–2017.
+Lee Moak was a member of the FAA's Advanced Aviation Advisory Committee which later became the Drone Advocacy Committee.

 In 2019, Moak was co-chair of the U.S. DOT's Special Committee to Review the FAA's Aircraft Certification Process and also served on the FAA's Drone Advisory Committee.